 The private equity commitments were made some years ago and the funds are now in the distributing phase.

-As shareholders of London LGPS CIV Ltd. (the organisation set up to run pooled LGPS investments in London), the Fund has purchased \pounds 150,000 of regulatory capital.
+As shareholders of London LGPS CIV Ltd. (the organisation set up to run pooled LGPS investments in London), the Fund has purchased £150,000 of regulatory capital.
 This is in the form of unlisted UK equity shares.
-It is anticipated that some of the Fund's existing investment portfolios will be transferred into the London Collective Investment Vehicle during 2017/18.
+The Council has been active in the transfer of assets under management to the London Collective Investment Vehicle (CIV) to gain efficiencies and fee reductions.
+The £127m Majedie portfolio transferred to CIV in May 2017.
+Work was also undertaken to realise some of the equity gains made on the Majedie segregated equity fund which resulted in the £60m proceeds being temporarily invested in the LCIV Ruffer Fund.
+These monies will be used to cover future capital call payment for the Partners Group & the new Aviva Infrastructure Funds totalling £30m each, over the next few years which was agreed at the September 2017 Sub-Committee.

-The market value and proportion of the investments managed by each fund manager at 31st March was as follows:
+The market value and proportion of investments managed by each fund manager at 31 March 2018 was as follows: